• Skip to main content

 Reduce other stressors

-Processing a trauma uses up a lot of our energy, which can make us more sensitive to everyday stressors.
+Processing trauma uses up a lot of our energy, which can make us more sensitive to everyday stressors.
 Are there any aspects of your life that might cause you additional stress while you’re trying to focus on healing?
-Identify these stressors, and think of ways to either cut them out of your life or to break them into smaller steps.
+Identify these stressors, and think of ways to either cut them out of your life or break them into smaller steps.

 For example, maybe a major work project is causing a lot of stress.
-We may be able to talk with our supervisors, admit that we have a lot on our plate right now, and ask to shift leadership to someone else or put the project on the backburner.
+We may be able to talk with our supervisors, admit that we have a lot on our plate right now, and ask to shift leadership to someone else or put the project on the back burner.
 When this isn’t possible, we can try to ease the process by breaking our project into small, less intimidating steps.

 Talk with a trauma-informed practitioner

 This is the most important step when dealing with PTSD and its related symptoms.
 With a never-ending flood of information on the internet, it may be tempting to tackle your symptoms alone.
 But while online resources can be valuable and provide genuine help (hence the creation of our free trauma resource library at the Resilient Brain Project), it’s crucial to discuss your experiences with a trauma-informed medical professional.
 It’s important to note that most practitioners are not trauma-informed, so this step may require a little research.
-If you need help locating a trauma-informed practitioner in the DMV, feel free to email info@vivapartnership.com and we’ll set you on the right track.
+If you need help locating a trauma-informed practitioner in the DMV, feel free to email contact us and we’ll set you on the right track.

 How do I know if someone specializes in trauma?